pzrsa/parsam.io/index.md

 title: ""
 ---

-## Me in 15 seconds (ish)
+## 👋 Hi, I'm Parsa.

 I'm an 18 year old based in London.
-I'm keen on learning extensively on topics like tech, startups and life.
+I'm keen on learning deeply about stuff like tech, startups and also living a good life.

-I've just finished my final year of college, so I'll be putting more time and effort into writing on my website and also making YouTube videos.
+I'm an [ex-gamer](https://www.youtube.com/c/prsaa){:target="\_blank"}, which is a surprise to most as that was my entire identity for most of my teen life.
+But, I still had some amazing times playing games with my friends.
+I genuinely don't think I could have been happier spending my time playing Call Of Duty (on console) and some other popular games (on PC).

-I'm currently figuring out what I want to do with my life going forward, especially now that I've turned 18.
-I might go to university for a degree in CS, or do something entrepreneurial early.
-Whatever I do, I know it'll be fine and there is nothing to worry about.
-Its the 21st century and there are millions of paths we can take, which is one thing I've started to notice.
+I spend the majority of my time now developing, mostly within the Python ecosystem.
+I've started programming at the beginning of 2021 and its completely changed my life.
+Right now I'm learning about JavaScript as I find myself to be interesting in that space of tech.

 Anyways, my website is where I write [notes](/notes) on various books, providing summaries and my overall verdict for others to get a rough understanding of what they're about.
-On top of that, I write [articles](/articles) on topics revolving around living a better life, but also planning on doing more programming related stuff, like explaining my projects.
+On top of that, I write [articles](/articles) on topics revolving around living a better life.

-## Me in much more than 15 seconds
+If you don't want to miss out on any book notes I publish, subscribe to my [Substack](https://parsamesgarha.substack.com/){:target="\_blank"} so they land straight into your inbox.

-Head over to my [about](/about) page.
+## Interested to learn more?

-For a more professional tone, here is my current [resume](/assets/resume/resume.pdf){:target="\_blank"}.
+Feel free to have a look at my current [resume](/assets/resume/resume.pdf){:target="\_blank"}.

-## Miscellaneous stuff
+## My website

 If you're curious to know how this website looks under the hood, check out the repository over on [GitHub](https://github.com/pzrsa/pzrsa.github.io){:target="\_blank"}.
-I tend to keep my site simple and easy to use, since its much easier to maintain over the long term.
-My site is hosted on GitHub Pages which is a bonus for my static site.
+I tend to keep my site minimal and easy to navigate, since its much easier to maintain over the long term.
+My site is hosted on [GitHub Pages](https://pages.github.com/){:target="\_blank"}, which is a bonus for my static site.